Interpretation Services

-In addition to interpreting all classroom situations (workshops, videos, speakers, etc.), interpreting services can be requested for out-of-class meetings, such as teamwork, individual meetings with teachers or administrators, etc.
+In addition to interpreting all classroom activities (workshops, videos, guest speakers, etc.), interpretation services can be requested for activities outside of class, such as group work, individual meetings with teaching or administrative staff, and more.

 Quatre individus représentent quatre aspects du web actuel : la discussion, le partage, la découverte et la recherche.
 Graphisme vectoriel.